Online Teaching During School Closures: 3 Tips from a Dual Language Consultant

 Like you, I’ve had to think creatively when I transferred my in-person workshops to online sessions.
 I went back to Just Good Teaching - best practices that hold true no matter whom we teach.
 Incorporating these suggestions in your online teaching and learning will help you increase student engagement.

-I want to share five basic, yet fundamental, tips that proved useful in the last few days.
+I want to share three basic, yet fundamental, tips that proved useful in the last few days.
 If you’re interested in more tips, tricks, and best practices, I’ll be adding posts over the next few weeks.

 I hear you, and support you.

 There’s no amount of writing that can be as effective as modeling a lesson for your students.
 Prop your phone or computer up somewhere, and videotape yourself as you model what you want the students to do.
 I always talk about modeling as “Teacher in the spotlight” because the teacher should be the only one talking and thinking aloud, and the students should listen and watch as if they were the audience in a blacked-out auditorium.

 Us teachers act out lessons regularly, but sometimes we mess up a little (I certainly do).
 Don’t you wish you could press rewind sometimes in class?
 Well, this is your time to shine and completely control the situation because you get to re-record if you mess up!
 The perfectionist in me is doing a little “oh yeah” dance.
 Are you super savvy with video software?
 You can add some captions as you speak to highlight content vocabulary.
 The best part about making the video is that students will get to replay it if they didn’t quite understand the first time around.
 When do they get to do that in class?
 This scaffold is so amazing and valuable for them!

 Learn how to add captions on iMovie (Mac)